-Whether they’re after something cheap and simple or complex and expensive, around 88% of today’s customers do research online before deciding to buy (source).
+Whether they’re after something cheap and simple or complex and expensive, around 88% of today’s customers research online before deciding to buy (source).

 What Are Basic Quality Standards?